DotPodcast/dotpodcast/content/posts/spec-v1.md

 - `version` (required, string) is the URL of the version of the format the feed uses.
 This is the version of the DotPodcast spec, not the
 JSON Feed format.
 Example: _http://dotpodcast.org/spec-v1_.

+- `subscription_url` (required, string) is the URL to the subscription endpoint, which is used to generate a subscription token that can be exchanged when downloading episodes.
+See [Subscription tokens](../subscription-tokens) for more information.

 - `feed_title` (optional, string) is the title of the feed as it should appear in a podcast app or directory.
 This may be different from the name of the JSON Feed itself.

 - `artwork` (optional but highly recommended, object) specifies the podcast cover artwork at varying sizes: